TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.36.md

 ---

-To subvert a man in his cause, the Lord approveth not.
+To subvert a man in his cause, the Lord doesn't approve.